Managing Instructor Qualification Records

 Status calculation

-- Returns the appropriate status code
+- Returns the appropriate status: Active, Expiring, or Inactive